SimiMiniSebastian/ML-for-IDS/README.md

 Allows the user to predict whether a specific data point is an "Attack" or "Non-Attack".
 How to Run?
-Install the required libraries: pip install pandas numpy scikit-learn matplotlib seaborn imbalanced-learn streamlit Place the NSL-KDD Dataset file in the specified directory and ensure the path is correct in the code.
+Install the required libraries:
+"pip install pandas numpy scikit-learn matplotlib seaborn imbalanced-learn streamlit" Place the NSL-KDD Dataset file in the specified directory and ensure the path is correct in the code.
 Run the script in your Python environment.
 Outputs